CS315: Illumination 1

 2. Lighting:

-Some of the examples mentioned in the lab notes are available here.
+Some of the images shown in the lab notes are from Desktop OpenGL.
+The original code is available here.
 Note that this code is very old, and is Windows MFC based.

 Download the lab instructor's demos here: